ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/5-rbac/_index.md

 ## Granting Permissions

-Permissions allow to read, modify, and administer projects, inventories, and other automation controller elements.
+Permissions allow to read, execute or fully administer projects, inventories, and other automation controller elements.
 Permissions can be set for different resources.

 To allow users or teams to actually do something, you have to set permissions.
 The members of the Team **Web Content** should only be allowed to modify content of the assigned webservers.